openhab/openhab1-addons/bundles/persistence/org.openhab.persistence.rrd4j/README.md

 480 minutes is 8 hours, so we have a 8h with the granularity of one minute.

 The next archive has 144 boxes, which each represent the value of ten minutes (Step is set to 60s, Granularity = 10).
-1440 minutes is 24 hours, so we have a full day with with the granularity of 10 minutes.
+1440 minutes is 24 hours, so we have a full day with the granularity of 10 minutes.

 The same goes for following archives, for larger time spans, the stored values are less "exact".
 However, usually you are not interested in the exact values for a selected minute some time ago.